aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 .. rubric:: Units also for scaling

-When you do not use unit symbols, you can still use the :any:`Unit` attribute to indicate the appropriate scale factor to be used for an identifier.
+When you do not use unit symbols, you can still use the Unit attribute to indicate the appropriate scale factor to be used for an identifier.
 These scale factors, whether or not in the presence of unit symbols, will be used by AIMMS to scale the corresponding data during